AOD-9604

 Pentosan Polysulfate

-A semi-synthetic sulfated polysaccharide investigated in osteoarthritis, interstitial cystitis, and connective-tissue research for its chondroprotective and anti-inflammatory effects.
+A semi-synthetic sulfated polysaccharide investigated in osteoarthritis, interstitial cystitis, and connective-tissue research for its chondroprotective, anti-inflammatory, and anticoagulant effects — with a critical long-term safety signal regarding pigmentary maculopathy.